Post job

 A rehabilitation aide is responsible for assisting patients with injuries, mental disorders, and illnesses in their treatment plans and medications.
 Rehabilitation aides monitor the patients' progress and update attending physicians regarding their conditions.
 They also prepare treatment rooms, including the materials and equipment for the medical procedures, and discuss the process with the patients.
 A rehabilitation aide must be highly organizational, especially in attending to different patients' needs and ensuring the safety and security of all facilities and assets.

 These skill sets are where the common ground ends though.
-A staff physical therapy assistant responsibility is more likely to require skills like "customer service," "acute care," "physical therapy," and "treatment programs."
-Whereas a rehabilitation aide requires skills like "cleanliness," "data entry," "occupational therapy," and "restraints."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a staff physical therapy assistant are more likely to require skills like "customer service," "acute care," "physical therapy," and "treatment programs."
+On the other hand, a job as a rehabilitation aide requires skills like "cleanliness," "data entry," "occupational therapy," and "restraints."
+As you can see, what employees do in each career varies considerably.

 A rehab technician's role is to assist physical therapists and patients in a hospital or similar facility.
 Typically, their responsibilities revolve around gathering a patient's personal information and medical history, escorting them to corresponding rooms, and conducting initial tests and assessments.
 It is also essential to maintain records of all transactions, updating medical accounts promptly and accurately.
 Furthermore, a rehab technician may also perform basic treatments under the supervision of a physical therapist.
 There are also instances when they have to sanitize and clean therapy equipment, all in adherence to the facility's safety regulations and policies.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, staff physical therapy assistant responsibilities are more likely to require skills like "treatment programs," "restore function," "pathogens," and "crutches."
-Meanwhile, a rehab technician might be skilled in areas such as "cleanliness," "taking care," "therapy sessions," and "occupational therapy."
+Meanwhile, a rehab technician has duties that require skills in areas such as "cleanliness," "taking care," "therapy sessions," and "occupational therapy."
 These differences highlight just how different the day-to-day in each role looks.

 Certified Occupational Therapy Assistants are professionals who work with licensed occupational therapists in providing therapy to patients.
 This therapy is usually related to the physical or mobility challenges of a patient.
 Certified Occupational Therapy Assistants help patients retain their skills, improve on their challenges, and eventually recover.
 They record the patient's progress after every therapy session.
 They may also help out in creating treatment plans for the patient.
 Since they spend a lot of time with patients, their inputs and recommendations are valuable in crafting and adjusting the treatment plan.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a staff physical therapy assistant is likely to be skilled in "cpr," "customer service," "restore function," and "traction," while a typical certified occupational therapy assistant is skilled in "patient care," "occupational therapy," "occupational therapy treatments," and "adaptive equipment."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a staff physical therapy assistant is likely to be skilled in "cpr," "customer service," "restore function," and "traction," while a typical certified occupational therapy assistant is skilled in "patient care," "occupational therapy," "occupational therapy treatments," and "adaptive equipment."

-Certified occupational therapy assistants are known to earn similar educational levels when compared to staff physical therapy assistants.
-Additionally, they're 2.2% less likely to graduate with a Master's Degree, and 0.9% less likely to earn a Doctoral Degree.
+Certified occupational therapy assistants earn the best pay in the education industry, where they command an average salary of $51,821.
+Staff physical therapy assistants earn the highest pay from the health care industry, with an average salary of $50,971.certified occupational therapy assistants typically earn similar educational levels compared to staff physical therapy assistants.
+Specifically, they're 2.2% less likely to graduate with a Master's Degree, and 0.9% less likely to earn a Doctoral Degree.

 A physical therapy technician supports both the physical therapists and their physical therapy assistants in planning and implementing patient care.
 You are expected to perform varied duties and responsibilities that include responding to patients' requests for assistance, assisting with patient preparation before treatment, and maintaining the equipment used by the physical therapist during treatment sessions.
 In addition, you will be responsible for maintaining patient satisfaction and patient confidentiality.
 A physical therapy technician will also perform some administrative tasks such as overseeing inventory and scheduling appointments and treatments.